-In the wild, desert pupfish face certain threats that have caused their extirpation in certain areas.
-Those threats include the introduction of fish that prey on pupfish or compete with them for resources, the diversion of natural waterways, water pollution, and habitat modification.
-All of these threats are man-made and can be managed with help from partners, private landowners, and more responsible water use.
+In the wild, desert pupfish face threats that have eradicated their populations in certain areas.
+Those threats include the introduction of fish that prey on pupfish or compete with them for resources, the diversion of natural waterways, water pollution and habitat modification.
+All of these threats are man-made and can be managed with help from partners, private landowners and more responsible water use.

 At the Phoenix Zoo

-In 2008, The Phoenix Zoo became involved in conservation efforts for the desert pupfish., by dedicating ponds on zoo grounds to raising desert pupfish for release to the wild.
-These tiny, dynamic fish measuring no more than 2 inches in length are an endangered species, meaning that without our help they may go extinct.
-Desert pupfish have robust round bodies and males that flaunt blue torsos and yellow tails during the spring and summer breeding season.
-Though two different species of desert pupfish are recognized (distinguished by their locations), the desert pupfish Cyprinodon macularius and the Quitobaquito pupfish Cyprinodon eremus, The Phoenix Zoo chose to focus on the desert pupfish.
+In 2008, the Zoo became involved in desert pupfish conservation efforts by dedicating ponds on Zoo grounds to raising the fish for release to the wild.
+Though two different species of desert pupfish are recognized (distinguished by their locations), the desert pupfish Cyprinodon macularius and the Quitobaquito pupfish Cyprinodon eremus, the Zoo chose to focus on the Cyprinodon macularius.

-Once extirpated, or geographically extinct, in Arizona, the desert pupfish made its come back through reintroductions from captive breeding populations.
-Examples of such populations can been seen by Phoenix Zoo visitors everyday in ponds on the Arizona Trail near the Coati exhibit and on the Africa Trial right next door to our Giraffe Feeding Station.
-Through partner organizations, including the Arizona Game and Fish Department and US Fish and Wildlife, our pupfish populations are sent across southern Arizona to continue their return to once native habitat and in return other captive breeding fish are introduced to ensure the gene pool of these little residents remains strong and diverse.
+Once eradicated, or geographically extinct, in Arizona, the desert pupfish made a comeback through reintroductions from captive breeding populations.
+Examples can been seen by Zoo visitors every day in ponds on the Arizona Trail near the coati exhibit and on the Africa Trial next to Giraffe Encounter.
+Through partner organizations, including the Arizona Game and Fish Department (AGFD) and U.S. Fish and Wildlife Service, our desert pupfish populations are sent across southern Arizona to continue their return to once native habitat and in return, other captive breeding fish are introduced to ensure the gene pool of these little residents remains strong and diverse.

-Our Arizona Game and Fish partners also conduct annual surveys on our pupfish populations to determine an estimate of how many residents we have in our two ponds.
-These surveys are done by setting live fish traps that are baited with food and left for a period of time- in this year’s survey, about two hours.
-The results of the most recent survey yielded 430 pupfish in our Arizona Trail pond and 661 pupfish in our Mandarin pond next to the Giraffe Feeding Station.
-There were still lots of fish swimming around outside of the fish traps, so the actual populations are even larger than those numbers!
+AGFD also conducts annual surveys on our pupfish populations to determine an estimate of how many residents we have in our ponds.
+The surveys are done by setting live fish traps that are baited with food and left for a period of time.
+The results of the most recent survey yielded 430 fish in our Arizona Trail pond and 661 fish in our Mandarin pond next to Giraffe Encounter.
+There were also lots of fish swimming around outside of the fish traps, so the actual populations are even larger than those numbers!